mcv-m1-project-2018/Team8/traffic_signs/README.md

 Project 1 aims to create a program capable of detect traffic signs in the road at real-time using classical computer vision tecniques.

 ## Install
-This project requires opencv, qt, matplotlib, numpy.
+This project requires opencv, matplotlib, numpy, **tqdm** and skimage.

-To install the project just clone the repo and use python (2.7) to run:
+To install the project just clone the repository and use python (3.6 or 3.7) to run:
 ```bash
 python main.py [options]
 ```
 With the options you can activate or deactivate different modules and/or change variables.
 Main features are explained in Options section.
+**The code execution has been resumed in the examples section (see the final section of the README.md).**
 ## Options
 ### Datasets
 Default values of Training and Dataset paths are `./Dataset/train` and `./Dataset/test`.
 You can change dirs with `-imdir TRAINING_PATH` or `-testdir TEST_PATH` flags respectively.